Ylvauk/Graphs-git/README.md

 <details>
 	<summary>Bonus: BFS Pseudocode</summary>

-- Create a queue (this can be an array) and a variable to store the values of nodes visited.
+- Create a queue (this can be an array) and a variable to store the values of nodes visited
 - Place the starting node in the queue
 - Loop as long as there is anything in the queue
 	- Dequeue a node from the queue and push the value of the node into the variable that stores the nodes